 South San Francisco, CA

-(duties are not limited to the below and may evolve over time and change depending on business needs and individual expertise)
+(not limited to the below and may evolve over time and change depending on business needs and individual expertise):

-- Design and apply routine immune and cellular assays (ELISA, Luminex, PBMC Processing, molecular) to enable drug candidate evaluation to include mechanism of action
+- Apply routine in vivo and in vitro immune and cellular assays (ELISA, Luminex, western blots, flow cytometry, etc.) to enable drug candidate evaluation to understand mechanism of action.

-- Accurately document all protocols, experimental data and results in appropriate electronic lab notebooks with accuracy and timelines.
+- Accurately document all protocols, experimental data, and results in appropriate electronic lab notebooks with accuracy and in a timely fashion.

-- Contribute to daily laboratory activities (including procurement and organization)
+- Collaborate daily with teammates and contribute to daily laboratory activities to ensure functionality of teams (including procurement and organization).

 Education & Experience

-- BS or above in Biology/Immunology or related major in the Life Sciences.
-Masters a plus.
-Individual experience will determine level
+- Ph.D. or equivalent in Biology/Immunology or related major in the Life Sciences

-- Experience with relevant sample and model types (human biological samples, mouse)
+- Experience with relevant sample and model types (human biological samples, mouse tumor and lymphoid tissues)

 - Molecular biology experience beneficial